latex3/latex3.github.io/_posts/2018-12-19-l3build-upload.md

 in general this information should not be hard-coded into the `build.lua` file if that file is to be stored publicly.

+For example, you could create a file `build-private.lua` file in your personal `texmf/scripts` directory containing

+    uploadconfig = uploadconfig or {}
+    uploadconfig.uploader = "My Name"
+    uploadconfig.email    = "my.name@gmail.com"

+And read this into your `build.lua` file with `require('build-private.lua')`.

 ## Further automation and future plans